lironmich/SaySo-server/README.md

 The basic need for this project came from my attempt to Improve my Arabic vocabulary.
 on every single flash card I would like to have 3 "faces":
-1) The word written in Arabic : شكر
+1) A word written in Arabic : شكر
 2) Since my reading in Arabic is far from fluent I also need the Arabic word in letters I can understand. in this case: "Shukran".
 3) The meaning of the word in a langugae I understand in this case : "Thanks".